Run for you

 Sales call to follow-up

-Turn discovery notes into next steps, CRM updates, and a follow-up draft.
+Turn discovery notes into next steps, CRM updates, and the follow-up you trust, sent.

 Client call to tasks